One of the most popular colors in the garden and one that is loved by nearly every little girl is purple.

 Hibiscus flowers are used to make teas and to season foods.
 They are also used to create food coloring.
-You can make a nice reddish/purple dye by using the dark red and purple fresh or dried flowers.Continue to 10 of 17 below.
+You can make a nice reddish-purple dye by using the dark red and purple fresh or dried flowers by boiling them in water.

 Huckleberries and Blueberries

-Huckleberries and blueberries are from the same plant family and each produce a blue edible fruit.
+Huckleberries and blueberries are from the same plant family and each produces a blue edible fruit.
 You will usually find huckleberries growing wild in temperate areas of North America.
-Blueberries have been cultivated for commercial production and home gardens.
+Blueberries have long been cultivated for commercial production and home gardens.

-Remember this? "here we go round the mulberry bush" The mulberry, Morus, produces a berry that range from white to red to purple.
-The trees can be found throughout Asia, Europe and the United States.
+Remember "here we go round the mulberry bush"?
+The mulberry, Morus, produces fruit that ranges from white to red to purple.
+The trees can be found throughout Asia, Europe, and the United States.

-Pokeweed, Phytolacca americana, is a perennial plants native to North America, South America, East Asia and New Zealand.
-There are around 25 varieties but all produce a berry that, when ripe, produces a deep reddish purple dye.
-The Constitution of the United States was written with poke berry ink.
+Pokeweed, Phytolacca americana, is a perennial plant native to North America, South America, East Asia, and New Zealand.
+There are around 25 varieties that all produce a berry that, when ripe, produces a deep reddish-purple dye.
+The Constitution of the United States was written with pokeberry ink.

-Red cabbage, Brassica oleracea var. capitata f. rubra, is cultivated throughout Northern Europe, the Americas and China.
-Its leaves are dark red/purple.
+Red cabbage, Brassica oleracea var. capitata f. rubra, is cultivated throughout Northern Europe, the Americas, and China.
+Its leaves are dark reddish-purple.
 During cooking, red cabbage will normally turn blue.
 To retain the red color, vinegar or lemon juice can be added to the pot.

 Red Cedar Roots

-While the trees produces seed cones that are berry like and dark blue purple in color, it is actually the bark and roots that will produce a purple dye.
+While the trees produce seed cones that are berry-like and dark blue-purple, it is the bark and roots that will produce a purple dye.
 The bark is reddish-brown, fibrous, and peels off in narrow strips.
-The heartwood is pinkish-to brownish-red and releases its color when... boiled.Continue to 16 of 17 below.
+The heartwood is pinkish-to brownish-red and releases its color when boiled with water.